vinzphenix/Elasticity_FEM/README.md

 The solver was validated against analytic solutions
 - in 2D with a clamped rectangular beam
-- in 2D and axisymmetric with a hollow cylinder
+- in 2D and axisymmetric with a thick walled hollow-cylinder

 ## Post-processing
 The post-processing is done with `Gmsh`.
 Multiple views are available to